Satavahana dynasty: Original homeland

-The use of the names "Andhra" and "Andhra-Jatiya" in the Puranas has led some scholars, such as E.J Rapson and R.G Bhandarkar, to believe that the dynasty originated in the eastern Deccan region (the historic Andhra region, present-day Andhra Pradesh and Telangana).
+The use of the names "Andhra" and "Andhra-Jatiya" in the Puranas has led some scholars, such as E. J. Rapson and R.G Bhandarkar, to believe that the dynasty originated in the eastern Deccan region (the historic Andhra region, present-day Andhra Pradesh and Telangana).
 At Kotilingala in Telangana, coins bearing the legend "Rano Siri Chimuka Satavahanasa" were found.
-Epigraphist and numismatist P. V. P. Sastry initially identified Chimuka with the dynasty's founder Simuka, Coins attributed to Simuka's successors Kanha and Satakarni I were also discovered at Kotilingla.
+Epigraphist and numismatist P. V. P. Sastry initially identified Chimuka with the dynasty's founder Simuka, Coins attributed to Simuka's successors Kanha and Satakarni I were also discovered at Kotilingala.
 Based on these discoveries, historians such as Ajay Mitra Shastri, D. R. Reddy, S. Reddy, and Shankar R. Goyal theorised that Kotlingala was the original home of the Satavahanas.
-Ajay Mitra Shastri stated that the finding of the coins at Kotilinga give "a clear pointer to the region where we have to locate the original center of the Satavahana political authority."
+Ajay Mitra Shastri stated that the finding of the coins at Kotilingala give "a clear pointer to the region where we have to locate the original center of the Satavahana political authority."
 However, the coin samples from Kotlingala are small, and it is not certain if these coins were minted there or reached there from somewhere else.
 Moreover, the identification of Chimuka of Kotilingala with the dynasty's founder Simuka has been contested by several scholars including P. L. Gupta and I. K. Sarma, who identified Chimuka as a later ruler.
-P.V.P.
-Sastry also later changed his view and stated that the two kings were different.
+P. V. P. Sastry also later changed his view and stated that the two kings were different.
 In addition to the Kotilinga find, a coin of the Satavahana prince Saktikumara, who was in the fourth generation of the founder, has been reported as a stratified find from the Kurnool district of Andhra Pradesh.
 As for the Puranas, these texts could have been compiled at a later date and it is not certain if the Satavahanas were referred to as Andhras during their time.

-Andhra tribes were known to be living near Yamuna river bank during 700 BCE and "Apastamba" who is author of Apastamba Dharmasutra was their preacher.
-They started moving south and initially settled south of Vindhya Mountains.

-They established Kingdoms.
-Built Several Cities.
-These cities are widely spread between present South Maharashtra and Andhra Pradesh states.Paithan (Prathishtanapuram) was their capital.
-They are Satavahana Kings.
-It was mentioned, described by Megasthenes during Chandragupta Maurya reign in his book Indica.